minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 ```
 protocol Phoenix.HTML.Safe not implemented for #Ecto.Association.NotLoaded<association :tags is not loaded> of type Ecto.Association.NotLoaded (a struct).
 ```
-This is telling us that the `to_string` function can't convert an `Ecto.Association.NotLoaded` struct into a string, When you have a relation like a `belongs_to` or `has_one` or `many_to_many` that isn't loaded on an entity it has this default value.
-This is coming from our controller, we can remedy this by changing our action to the
+This is telling us that the `to_string` function can't convert an `Ecto.Association.NotLoaded` struct into a string, When you have a relation like a `belongs_to` or `has_one` or `many_to_many` that isn't loaded on a struct, it has this default value.
+This is coming from our controller, we can remedy this by changing our action to the following:
-following:

 ```elixir
 def new(conn, _params) do